Moving from NYC to Wisconsin

-The rural nature might also make it challenging to connect to high-speed Internet services.
+The rural nature might also make connecting to high-speed Internet services challenging.
 You may want to research availability at your future address before committing to some specific decisions.

 4. The cost of living is much better in WI.

 It costs 43% less to live in Milwaukee than it does to be in NYC.
-The average price of a house in the city hovers around $150,000, compared to almost $700,000 in New York.
+The average house price in the city hovers around $150,000, compared to almost $700,000 in New York.

 That saving gets even bigger if you don’t mind living in a more rural community.
 You can find properties in small towns like Darlington, New Glarus, or Rhinelander for as little as $50,000.

 These differences mean you could take a salary cut while still obtaining a higher quality of life with your move.

 5. You still have access to the water.

 Although you lose the ocean when moving from NYC to Wisconsin, you gain two Great Lakes and several other waterways.
 You could choose a home in Ashland near Lake Superior or Lake Michigan by living in Milwaukee or Green Bay.